Canon T6i vs Panasonic S1R

 Studio photographers will appreciate that the Panasonic S1R (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1R is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T6i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6i and S1R can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic S1R Manual.

 So what conclusions can be drawn?
 Is the Canon T6i better than the Panasonic S1R or vice versa?
 The listing below highlights the relative strengths of the two models.